-Throughout the years with InSTEDD she lead iLab’s work in the area of Digital Disease Detection in the Mekong Basin Region, in partnership with the Ministries of Health of the countries in the Mekong region.
-She initiated and lead the ICT4D Solution Incubator Program for Cambodia that aims to empower Cambodia-based development actors to strategically, effectively and sustainably integrate ICTs in their programs for maximum social impact.
+As the Regional Director of InSTEDD and leader of iLab Southeast Asia, a technology-based NGO, Channé has worked on digital disease detection in the Mekong Basin Region, in partnership with the Ministries of Health of the countries.
+Channé initiated the ICT4D Solution Incubator Program for Cambodia to empower development actors to strategically, and effectively integrate ICTs in social programs to maximize the reach to community and social impact.

-Channé graduated with a Masters Degree in Computer Application from Bangalore University, India in 2006 and BA in Computer Science from Norton University, Cambodia in 2002. in 2017, she became a fellow in the Equity Initiative – a program in Southeast Asia to support and empower outstanding young leaders to pursue and advocate for fairness and equity in health.
+Channé graduated with a Masters Degree in Computer Application from Bangalore University, India, Bachelor’s in Computer Science from Norton University in Cambodia, and she is a fellow in the Equity Initiative.

 More about Channe: